 MARA PREDATOR CONSERVATION PROGRAMME

-Fulfilling our aims and objectives to support lion conservation we were delighted to donate towards a second conservation partner in August 2019 and we sent off a donation of £2938.46 ($3500) to aid lion conservation efforts.
+Fulfilling our aims and objectives to support lion conservation we were delighted to donate towards a second conservation partner in August 2019 and we sent off a donation of £2938.46 ($3500) to aid lion conservation efforts and to sponsor a GPS collar as part of our Future Kings Project.
 We were able to complete this donation with the financial help of our zoo partners and zoo supporters in particular Folly Farm Adventure Park & Zoo and one of their keepers Rosie Badger.
 Please click here for their website.

 Who are the Mara Predator Conservation Programme?